Last updated on March 10, 2026

 The One Ring

-Unless you just play Standard (and have been living under a non-Magic rock in the last few months…), you may have heard of this little piece of jewelry: The One Ring is currently the most expensive card from The Lord of the Rings: Tales of Middle-earth, and at $40-$45 it's the priciest artifact in this ranking.
-This one Ring has had a huge impact in tons of different formats, from Modern to Arena-exclusive Historic.
+Unless you just exclusively play Standard (and have been living under a non-Magic rock in the last few years), you may have heard of this little piece of jewelry: The One Ring from The Lord of the Rings: Tales of Middle-earth has had a huge impact in tons of different formats, from Modern (where it's now banned) to Arena-exclusive Historic.

 Best Artifact Card Draw Payoffs